B0nBons/B0nBons/README.md

 </div>

 ## About me
-- Python == Awesome
-- Sometimes my programs compile.
-When they don't, I call that a Stack Overflow™ moment.
+- Still in high school- Class of 2028.
 - Every bug I remove makes two more appear.
-I should be a magician.
+I should be a magician!

 <div>
     <img src="https://cultofthepartyparrot.com/parrots/wave1parrot.gif" width="30" height="30"/>